Your Guide to Shareholder Agreements in Singapore

 What is a Shareholder Agreement?

-A shareholder agreement supplements the company constitution and sets out the understanding of the various business parties.
-It stipulates the ground rules as to how the company is to be managed to ensure the smooth operation of the business.
+A shareholder agreement is a contract that sets out how the company is to be managed to ensure the smooth operation of the business.

-Shareholder agreements also regulate the rights, powers and responsibilities of the various parties, including those of the shareholders, directors, and investors of the company.
-Learn more shareholder rights and responsibilities in our other articles, for example.
+Shareholder agreements generally cover a multitude of issues such as the companies’ business plans, dividend policies, capital structure and board composition.
+It also stipulates the rights, powers and responsibilities of the various parties, including those of the shareholders, directors, and investors of the company.

 Types of Shareholder Agreements